Darxo/Hardened/README.md

 - IdleSounds on higher combat speed are now played less frequently than on lower combat speed
 - Hitpoints recovery on brothers is now more accurate (camping recovery fix)
 - Fix Armor Damage on Weapon tooltips sometimes being off by 1%
+- Fix poisons inflicted by coated weapons not playing a sound effect
+- Fix **Blacksmith Follower** increasing the odds of looting weapons from NPCs
 - Fix some positional effects (e.g. Lone Wolf or Entrenched) visually persisting outside of combat
 - Dying enemies no longer set the LastCombatResult to `EnemyDestroyed`, unless they were the last one to die.
 This fixes a rare Sunken Library exploit
 - Unique Locations are no longer attackable, if there is a party, hostile to the player, directly next to it (fixes exploit for skipping Goblin City quest)